iota-argentina-community-cluster/iota-ppc-wp-plugin/README.md

 # Installation

 1. Clone this repository or download it as zip.
 If you do the latter, rename the folder to **iota-ppc-wp-plugin**.
-2. Upload the folder to your wp-content/plugins Wordpress directory
+2. Upload the folder to your wp-content/plugins Wordpress directory.
-3. Head to Plugins section on your Dashboard and activate the Plugin
+3. Head to Plugins section on your Dashboard and activate the Plugin.
-4. Go to IOTA PPC Configuration page and enter a Node (you can use one from [iota.dance](https://iota.dance))
+4. Go to IOTA PPC Configuration page and enter a Node (you can use one from [iota.dance](https://iota.dance)).
-5. Enter the address in which you will receive the payments
+5. Enter the address in which you will receive the payments.
 6. Select if you want buyers to wait until the transaction is confirmed or not.

 # Using the PPC on Posts